truenas/middleware/docs/userguide/index.rst

 system's keyboard and monitor, this Console Setup menu can be used to administer the system should the administrative GUI become inaccessible.

 .. note:: you can access the Console Setup menu from within the FreeNAS® GUI by typing **/etc/netcli** from Shell.
-You can disable the Console Setup menu by unchecking the "Enable Console Menu" in :menuselection:`System --> Settings --> Advanced`.
+You can disable the Console Setup menu by unchecking the "Enable Console Menu" in :menuselection:`System --> Advanced`.

 **Figure 2.6a: FreeNAS® Console Setup Menu**